jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/04-WhatIsElectricity.md

 * AC input: 100–240V~ (and some other info we don't need)
 * DC output: +12.1V=, 14.88A

 This means it will give 12V DC power at a whopping 14 amps!
-Since a power supply can always be rated for more current than we need, we're all good.
+Since a power supply can always be rated for more current than we need, we're all good for anything up to that.

 > 🙋‍♀️ Woah why such a huge input voltage range?
 Some adapters, like this one, will list a range of input voltages, for example 100–240VAC.
-This means the input can be anything in this range but will still work the same: you can even bring this to Europe or other places that run on higher voltage without an extra adapter... sweet!
+This means the input can be anything in this range but will still work the same: you can even bring this to Europe or other places that run on higher voltage using only an outlet adapter... sweet!

 ***